Canadian Army Military Police

 Whistles

 The "Acme" whistle made by the Hudson Company was the original design for the famous ACME THUNDERER whistle of the 1940s - 1970s.
-Dated 1913, also Canadian military property marked.
+Dated 1913 and Canadian military property marked.

 Notebook